 - Published: April 8, 2017

 Will the phantom power damage my ribbon mic?
-While this question cannot be always answered as simple yes or no, it is quite easy to understand if you know how both ribbon mic and phantom power work together.
+While this question cannot be always answered as simple yes or no, the concept is quite easy to understand if you know how both ribbon microphones and a phantom power work together.
 So, if you want to know in what circumstances applying the +48V supply can be harmful and, vise versa, when it is perfectly safe to use – this article is for you..

 Lots of multi-channel audio interfaces and small mixing consoles have grouped phantom power switches.
 Or even just one switch for all the channels.
 On the other hand, using ribbon microphones in combination with other microphone types is a normal working situation.
 If a setup includes condenser microphones then powering up a group is a must.
 So, if you have a single +48V switch, this old question pops-up.